 Evaluation criteria for the selection of funding requests

-Applications for funding requests to the IFCD will be evaluated on the basis of criteria established by the Intergovernmental Committee and the Conference of Parties on the use of resources of the IFCD.
-In particular, how the funding request:
+Applications for funding requests to the IFCD will be evaluated on the basis of the criteria on how the funding request:

-- addresses the objectives and priorities of the 2005 Convention and the IFCD;
+- addresses the objectives, priorities and areas of intervention of the 2005 Convention and the IFCD;

 - meets the needs and priorities of the country where the project will be implemented and it is deemed to be feasible and relevant;

-- contributes to achieving concrete, measurable and realistic results;
+- contributes to achieving concrete, measurable, realistic and sustainable results;

 - ensures that the project’s long-term objectives can be met;

 - satisfies the principle of financial accountability.